MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-A22-paired-simulation.md

 2. When using bootstrapping to create a null distribution centered at the null value for both paired data and a single quantitative variable, we first need to shift the data by the difference $\mu_0 - \bar{x}_d$, and then sample with replacement from the shifted data.

 3. When analyzing paired data, the summary statistic is the 'mean difference' NOT the 'difference in means'^[Technically, if we calculate the differences and then take the mean (mean difference), and we calculate the two means and then take the difference (difference in means), the value will be the same.
-However, the *sampling variability* of the two statistics will differ, as we will see in Week 12.].
+However, the *sampling variability* of the two statistics will differ, as we will see in Module 12.].
 This terminology will be *very* important in interpretations.

 4. To create one simulated sample on the null distribution for a sample mean or mean difference, shift the original data by adding $(\mu_0 - \bar{x})$ or $(0 - \bar{x}_d)$.
 Sample with replacement from the shifted data $n$ times.
 Calculate and plot the sample mean or the sample mean difference.